Honey Sweet

-Honey Sweet is a 2023 South Korean romantic comedy film directed by Lee Han, starring Yoo Hae-jin, Kim Hee-sun, Cha In-pyo, Jin Seon-kyu and Han Sun-hwa.
+Honey Sweet is a 2023 South Korean romantic comedy film directed by Lee Han and written by Lee Byeong-heon.
+It stars Yoo Hae-jin, Kim Hee-sun, Cha In-pyo, Jin Seon-kyu, and Han Sun-hwa.
 The film was theatrically released on August 15, 2023.
 It was screened at the 28th Busan International Film Festival (BIFF) in 'Korean Cinema Today - Panorama' section on October 5, 2023.

-Plot
+Synopsis

-Chi-ho, a gifted pastry researcher with an exceptional palate but little sense of reality, lives a life entirely devoted to snacks and confectionery.
-His world takes an unexpected turn when Il-young, an optimistic and straightforward individual, enters his life and introduces him to new perspectives and flavors beyond his comfort zone.

-As Chi-ho navigates these changes, he finds himself entangled with an eccentric cast of characters: his carefree and shameless brother Seok-ho, the self-absorbed CEO of the pastry company Byung-hoon, and the unpredictable yet passionate Eun-sook.
-Together, they challenge Chi-ho's routines and force him to confront the complexities of life outside his carefully controlled world.
+Chi-ho is a pastry researcher with a highly developed sense of taste whose life revolves around snacks and confectionery.
+His routine changes when Il-young, an optimistic and straightforward woman, enters his life and exposes him to experiences and flavors outside his usual routine.
+As Chi-ho adjusts to these changes, he becomes involved with several people, including his carefree and shameless brother Seok-ho, the self-absorbed CEO of the pastry company Byung-hoon, and the unpredictable and passionate Eun-sook.
+Their interactions challenge Chi-ho's established routines and lead him to confront aspects of life beyond his carefully controlled existence.